|

 Any bigger back sprocket than 48 may need the bottom chain guide modifying

 although I fitted a 52 with no problems.
-In the UK, Totally TTRs stock part 45-791,
+In the UK, Totally TTRs stock all the

 sprocket (52?) and therefore already have the deeper guide block.